North Ipswich Railway Workshops: Heritage listing

 The water tower (R28) is a fine example of a utilitarian structure designed using classically derived motifs.
 The water tower (R28) and tank stand (R29) are a landmark on the site.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The North Ipswich Railway Workshops contain evidence of a high degree of technological achievement which is demonstrated by surviving fabric and items of machinery.

 The Power House constructed in 1901–02 supplied electricity to the whole railyards complex some 16 years before power was supplied to Ipswich by the Ipswich Electric Light Co.
 The Power House retains abundant evidence of coal fuel bunkers, ash removal system, electrical equipment, and the giant accumulator which supplied water under pressure to the riveters and flanging presses of the Boiler House.

 The Tool and Gauge Shop, constructed during the Second World War to produce tools used in munitions manufacture was the only facility of its type in Queensland at that time.
 It resulted from a clear Government decision for Queensland to develop the best technological practices, and the North Ipswich Railway Workshops were selected as a suitable location.

 Other examples of technological achievement are demonstrated by the early Grinnell Fire Sprinkler System, the 1944 X-Ray building at the Boiler House, the tramway turntables at the K. Mill, and the Tensile Testing Machine at the Laboratory.
 At various times the workshops were reputed to have machinery which was the most advanced in Australia.
 The workshops have a capacity for further research which may well yield information of industrial archaeological value.

 The North Ipswich Railway Workshops also contain items of historical plant in working order such as overhead cranes, a Traverser and power hammers dating to early this century.

 The Power House (R10) was a major technological achievement of its time, and considerable evidence survives within it to enable an understanding of how it functioned.
 In particular it still contains historic machinery and equipment, such as the 1901 overhead travelling gantry cranes, the hydraulic accumulator, and a steam driven hydraulic pump.

 Internally, the Erecting and Machine Shop (R13) contains fine examples of early twentieth century heavy engineering practice such as the support structures for overhead travelling gantry cranes, and the cranes themselves.

-The Tool and Gauge Shop (R18, R19 & R20) is significant for production of the necessary tools used in the manufacture of munitions during World War II.
+The Tool and Gauge Shop (R18, R19, and R20) is significant for production of the necessary tools used in the manufacture of munitions during World War II.
 It is thought to be one of only two buildings constructed in Australia at that time specifically for that purpose.

 The cast iron pump house (R52) is significant as an unusual example of a special-purpose structure built by a local manufacturer.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.